Hybrid Learning, Course Schedules and Registration

 The hybrid model is designed to provide flexibility: access to your courses will be available in remote mode in almost all cases.

 Very few courses (less than 1%) will be offered as in-person only due to their highly specialized nature and/or equipment.
 Students who are residing in Pittsburgh (whether living on or off campus) will have the option to attend approximately 30-40% of their courses in person while other students access those courses remotely.

 The number of courses offered with an in-person option will vary by academic program.

 The spring 2021 schedule is available in the Schedule of Classes (SOC) to view and for students eligible to register in Student Information Online (SIO).

 For incoming undergraduate students, you may view and review your course schedule and educational modality assignments in SIO.
 Your academic advisor will be available to answer schedule-related questions.

 For upperclass undergraduate students, course schedules and planned modality (in-person plus remote, in-person rotating plus remote, remote only and in-person only) are available in SIO (Student Information Online).
-While there have been some adjustments made to class start times in the new fall schedule and we have incorporated longer breaks between classes, returning undergraduate students should expect minimal, if any, disruptions or conflicts to their existing fall 2020 schedules.
+While there have been some adjustments made to class start times and we have incorporated longer breaks between classes, returning undergraduate students should expect minimal, if any, disruptions or conflicts to their existing schedules.
 Your academic advisor will be available to answer schedule-related questions.